4rft5/JDownloader-Docker-SMTP/README.md

 ```

 ### Configure docker-compose.yml
-To add msmtp functionality, you need to add the following lines in your compose file's **volumes** section:
+To add msmtp functionality, you need to add the files in your compose file's **volumes** section so the container has access to them:

 ```
       - "./setup-msmtp.sh:/etc/cont-init.d/99-setup-msmtp.sh:ro"